Suraj1896273/Python-Note/OOPS.md

 It helps in:

-Code reusability
+i)Code reusability

-Reducing duplicate code
+ii)Reducing duplicate code

-Creating parent-child relationships between classes.
+iii)Creating parent-child relationships between classes.

-##What is Method Overriding?
+## What is Method Overriding?

 Method overriding is the process of redefining a parent class method in the child class using the same method name and parameters.

-The method name must be the same.
+i)The method name must be the same.

-The parameters should usually be the same.
+ii)The parameters should usually be the same.

-When an object of the child class calls the method, the child class version is executed instead of the parent's version.
+iii)SWhen an object of the child class calls the method, the child class version is executed instead of the parent's version.

 ```python class Animal:
     def sound(self):